 Roman Catholic Cathedral of St Mary and St Boniface 45 Cecil Street Stonehouse Plymouth PL1 5HW

 The Cathedral is at the corner of Wyndham Street West and Cecil Street, between the main North Road West and the A388 Western Approach.
 From Union Street in the city centre turn right into Octagon Street leading into Anstis Street.
 Then turn right into Wyndham Street.
 A clear landmark for the Cathedral is the tall spire on the tower over the North Porch, two hundred and five feet in height.
 The Railway Station is within walking distance of the Cathedral.
 There are several local buses.
-Cars may be parking in the car park at the rear of the Cathedral, or in the Western Approach public car park a short walking distance away.
+Cars may be parked in the car park at the rear of the Cathedral, or in the Western Approach public car park a short walking distance away.

 The Cathedral is dedicated to Our Lady and also to St. Boniface, Bishop and Martyr, and also the Patron Saint of the Diocese of Plymouth.